-- Segmentation: What key demographics are you going to serve?
+- Audience Segmentation What key demographics are you going to serve?
 Where do they live, how old are they, how much money do they make, and what do they value?
 As you think about your target audience, it is helpful to create “Buyer Personas,” which are separate individual characters representing your various demographic sets.
 If you’ve sold your product already, discuss who made the purchases and what they purchased.
-Once you’ve explained who your market segment is, discuss what their future outlook is: Are they growing?
-Are their tastes going to change as they age?
-Will you adapt to their changing tastes, or will you sell to a new generation?

 - Industry Analysis: What does the market look like for your industry overall?
 Has it grown or changed over the years?
 Do you anticipate it changing in the future?
 Are there factors that could impact its growth?
 You will almost certainly have to do some research for this part.
 Fortunately, whitepapers and research are abundant on almost any industry, as well as free tools like Google Trends.
-As you research, try to find information about your industry as it relates to the ecommerce world specifically, as the online space is vastly different from the brick-and-mortar space.
+This is likely to be one of the most difficult portions of your business plan.

 5. Marketing Strategy

-The Marketing Strategy is a crucial part of your ecommerce business plan; brick-and-mortars can rely, to an extent, on foot traffic, but you have no such luxury.
-Instead, you’ll be thinking about web traffic, which takes time, dedication and know-how to acquire.
+The Marketing Strategy is a crucial part of your ecommerce business plan.
 Your marketing strategy will discuss the following:

 - Content Strategy: While your content plans will arguably be part of your SEO strategy, we’re making it a separate point because your content can shape your marketing strategy as a whole.
 What “voice” or messaging will you use in your copy?
 Will you have a blog, and if so, what will make it a “destination” blog in your industry?
 Will you have an on-site “Resource” section full of tips and how-to’s?
 Will you be designing a user-generated content campaign, leveraging social media and customer stories?
 Who will write your content and how often?